The Christian’s Guide to the Bible

 “Look, I am coming soon!
 My reward is with me, and I will give to each person according to what they have done”.

-However, there are only 354.36708 days in twelve lunar months and so an extra thirteenth month, called Adar II, would be added whenever it was judged by the Sanhedrin that the barley was not going to be ripe enough to be made into fine flour, ready for the day of First Fruits held on day 16 of Aviv.
+As there are only 354.36 days in twelve lunar months an extra thirteenth month, called Adar II, would be added whenever it was judged by the Sanhedrin that the barley was not going to be ripe enough to be made into fine flour, ready for the day of First Fruits held on day 16 of Aviv.
 This was determined at the end of month twelve, Adar I, and if it wasn’t ripe enough the extra month, Adar II, was added.
-Then the whole yearly cycle would begin again with the sighting of the next new moon, which would begin the month of Aviv, month 1.
+Then the whole yearly cycle would begin again with the sighting of the next new moon, which would begin the month of Aviv; month 1.

-Below shows God’s Lunar-Solar Calendar as revealed from the scriptures.
+Below shows God’s Luni-Solar Calendar as revealed from the scriptures.
 Please click on the image to view or print as a PDF:

 All of this means, is that the Sabbath can occur on any day of the Julian/Gregorian calendar, whether a Monday, Tuesday, or Wednesday, etc., (which are all Roman Pagan names, for example Saturday is named after the Roman god of agriculture called Saturnus) and therefore most Christians and Jews are currently not worshipping God on the day He ordained as Holy but most are instead completely unaware of it.
 Especially the Seventh Day Adventists who hold to strictly worshipping God on Saturdays.
 (This also includes Muslims who worship on Fridays on this pagan Julian/Gregorian calendar, rather than their own similar lunar-solar calendar which was used by Muhammad and his followers in seventh century Arabia).
 That said there are a minority of Christians who are aware of this fact and some of whom are today trying to teach about it, such as Bible Scholars John D. Keyser and Robert-Aaron Richmond for example.
 However, the fourth commandment: ‘Remember the Sabbath and keep it holy’ has virtually been forgotten, a command more important than murder for example, which is the sixth commandment and both were punishable by death!
 Jesus kept the correct Sabbath day holy; so, should we also try to follow Jesus and keep the correct Sabbath day holy?